Will Kane: Fictional biography

 In High Noon, Will Kane is a town marshal of the fictional Hadleyville, New Mexico Territory.
 It is both his wedding day and his last day as a marshal.
 He is about to leave town with his bride, Amy, to start a new life as a store clerk when the clerk of the telegraph office brings bad news: a man he sent to prison some years earlier, Frank Miller, has been released from prison and is arriving on the noon train.
 Kane, and the townsfolk who remember Miller, know Miller's visit is for one reason: revenge.
 Upon his conviction years earlier, Miller swore he would kill Will Kane.
 Kane's friends tell him to leave town, which he does briefly, but he feels that running away is not a solution, so he returns to face Miller and the gang.
 Will tries to find support from his friends and others, but none wants to help - they all tell him to leave town or offer reasons why they can't (or won't) help.
 Will chooses to stand up against this gang alone, even though it could result in his own death.
 After a brief gun fight in town, Kane kills three of the four men, while Amy also saves his life by giving up her pacifist religion to kill one of the men.
 As townspeople come out to offer congratulations, Kane takes off his tin star and throws it in the dirt.
 The film ends with Kane and his bride driving out of town to destinations unknown.

-High Noon, Part II: The Return of Will Kane, Kane returns to the town of Hadleyville, a year after the events of High Noon, and finds that the town is now in the hands of a corrupt marshal and his two aides.
+In High Noon, Part II: The Return of Will Kane, Kane returns to the town of Hadleyville, a year after the events of High Noon, and finds that the town is now in the hands of a corrupt marshal and his two aides.
 J.D.
 Ward, the man that replaced Kane as marshal, is a tyrant who shoots up the horses Will has just purchased.
 Ward is after Ben Irons and his men in order to get the bounty on them, even though Ward knows they are innocent.
 Ben gets away.
 Ward pursues him, and Kane decides to help Ben.
 Ben dies from a gunshot wound.
 Ward is going to arrest Kane for helping Ben, but the town rallies together and issues a warrant for Ward's arrest.
 Kane then again puts on the tin star and shoots Ward to death.